pcaston/OpenPeerPower.github.io/source/_integrations/conversation.markdown

 ha_domain: conversation
 ---

-The conversation integration allows you to converse with Home Assistant.
+The conversation integration allows you to converse with Open Peer Power.
 You can either converse by pressing the microphone in the frontend (supported browsers only (no iOS)) or by calling the `conversation/process` service with the transcribed text.

 <p class='img'>
   <img src="/images/screenshots/voice-commands.png" />
-  Screenshot of the conversation interface in Home Assistant.
+  Screenshot of the conversation interface in Open Peer Power.
 </p>

 ```yaml